rafald/algos/README.md

-C++ project demonstrating usage of Hunter package manager together with CMake builder.
+# Github continuous integration (via github actions) of tiny C++ project using hunter package manager with cmake builder

 Only CMake is prerequisite.
 Hunter is downloaded by CMake.